19th European Society for Biomedical Research on Alcoholism Conference

 10:30-11:50

-Session 6.
-New insights into mechanisms of deysregulated lipid metabolism and ist role in the progression of alcohol-associated liver disease
+Session 6: New insights into mechanisms of deysregulated lipid metabolism and its role in the progression of alcohol-associated liver disease

 Chairs: C. Casey, Omaha, USA; M. McNiven, Rochester, USA